Introduction

 -

-Without a software RAID, usually the last or last but one partition contains the system:
+Without a software RAID, usually the last or second-to-last partition contains the system:

 mount /dev/sda3 /mnt

-First use the following command to get all LVM volumes displayed.
+First, use the following command to see all the LVM volumes.

 ls /dev/mapper/*